wp-plugins/dmsguestbook/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Thanks to NoGray for the fine color picker, i like it!<br />
+Thanks to NoGray for the fine color picker, I love this!<br />
 URL: http://www.nogray.com

 Icons by Umut Pulat: http://12m3.deviantart.com/<br />